My curriculum switch to My Father’s World last year pretty much brought an end to “traditional” (text-book based) education in our house.

-Here are a few things that are working beautifully in the Language Arts department at our house:
+Here are a few Charlotte Mason Method-inspire ideas that are working beautifully in the Language Arts department at our house:

 1. I highlight my oldest daughter’s articulate nature.

 My ten year old daughter is highly articulate, and narrating comes easily for her.
-Even prior to our switch to My Father’s World and Charlotte Mason homeschooling, Miss A would spontaneously share about whatever she had learned that day to the entire family at the meal table.
+Even prior to our switch to My Father’s World and Charlotte Mason homeschooling, Amy would spontaneously share about whatever she had learned that day to the entire family at the meal table.